Farhacali/AI-crowd-density-monitoring-system/README.md

 └── README.md

 ⚙️ How It Works
-Upload an image or video, or connect a live video feed.
+-Upload an image or video, or connect a live video feed.
-YOLOv8 detects all persons in each frame.
+-YOLOv8 detects all persons in each frame.
-The system counts detected individuals.
+-The system counts detected individuals.
-Crowd density is evaluated against a predefined threshold.
+-Crowd density is evaluated against a predefined threshold.

 If overcrowding is detected:
-Dashboard alert is displayed
+-Dashboard alert is displayed
-Alarm sound is triggered
+-Alarm sound is triggered
-Mobile notification is sent
+-Mobile notification is sent
-Results are visualized through the monitoring dashboard.
+-Results are visualized through the monitoring dashboard.

 📊 Results
 Metric	    Value